Calculation - Advanced

 Heavy double walls are only handled in version 2.1 or higher.
 There is no support on this type of junction in EN 12354-1, annex E. A model has been added to include effects of two sheet, see paper by Metzen and Pedersen at Forum Acusticum 2002.
 At present time there is little practical experience with the algorithm, but it is well known that the apparent sound reduction of the double wall does not yield in situ because of flanking transmission by the supporting slabs (common to both wall leafs).
 Double wall elements that rest on resilient material around the perimeter do not interact with the slab and they may be handled as monotlithic walls.
 Junctions 5 and 6 may be then be applicable, or even 15-16, this depends on the momentum of intertia of the junction between the wall and the slab.
 These solutions require a high sound insulation of the slabs since there is virtually no junction attenuation.
 Also see question "area factor".

 Can I use only light weight walls and floors?
+How are laboratory transmission values translated to in-situ values?

 Answer

-Yes, BUT with great care.
-Radiation from light weight load bearing walls is not included in the model.
-CEN/TC 126/WG 3 works on this item now to find Kij:s between light-weight junctions.
-Look at the Vinnova report (SP 2008:16, order at www.sp.se) .
-At InterNoise 2004 (Prague) and Forum Acusticum 2005 (Budapest), some results were presented by Warnock, Quirt and Nightinggale from NRC Canada.
-Get a new report from http://irc.nrc-cnrc.gc.ca/fulltext/rr/rr168/ (Flanking transmission at the wall/floor junction in multifamily dwellings - quantification and methods of suppression.
-Research Report 168).
-This is a complicated matter.
-At present time there is little practical experience with the algorithm, but the values obtained in BASTIAN with separated sheets in the junctions seem realistic, even slightly conservative.
-Check the sigma_free/sigma_forced correction box (ON) for light-weight constructions, in the Preferences section.
-The input data of the separating element typically refer to a case where flanking transmission does not contribute significantly.
-Floors resting directly on the studs of light weight walls in the recieving room may cause 5-7 dB less sound insulation than the laboratory result of the slab alone, i.e. BASTIAN would return 2-4 dB better insulation than achieved.
+NOTE 1: Floors resting directly on the studs of light weight walls in the recieving room may cause 5-7 dB higher transmission (i.e. less sound insulation) than the laboratory result of the floor alone, i.e. BASTIAN would return 2-4 dB better insulation than achieved.
 The advise in SS 25267 annex F is to keep at least 4 dB margin between calculation results (incl. flanking paths) and requirements.
 Additional structual bridges may increase this difference.
 If this is expected to resemble the field situation, adjust the floor element data accordingly.
 Open the database, high-light the floor, righ-click and choose NewAsCopy.
 Change the title and input data.
 Always contact the manufacturer of the floor system to get additional information on the influence of flanking transmission in typical building constructions, as determined by measurements.
 The SBUF data (project 11254) on light-weight floors were taken as lab-data, then reduced by 3 dB for these reasons.
+Please note that junction data cannot be modified (Extra/Junction), due to a software problem.
+Contact me in case you need assistance with light weight constructions.

-Is the "area factor" according to EN 12354 taken into account, i.e. does BASTIAN correct properly for the increased loss factor due to flanking transmission through connected large heavy structures when only light-weight walls define the rooms ?
+Is the "area factor" according to EN ISO 12354 taken into account, i.e. does BASTIAN correct properly for the increased loss factor due to flanking transmission through connected large heavy structures when only light-weight walls define the rooms ?

 Answer